-This is the common internet fraud which most people fall for right in their email inbox.
+This is the standard internet fraud which most people fall for right in their email inbox.
 It is a situation whereby you will have to claim a prize you have won.
 The counterfeit prize emails come in different ways of convincing people.
-You might find an email where the prizes include free smartphones, vehicles or some cash.
+You might find an email where the awards include free smartphones, vehicles, or some cash.

-People involved in this swindle will always tell you to follow some steps for you to claim for the prize.
-You might find some of these fraudsters claiming that you pay some money after you are through with the steps they give you.
-They will convince you that the money is for transporting your prize to your country since the prize in most cases is usually from a far country.
+People involved in this deception will always tell you to follow some steps for you to claim for the prize.
+You might find some of these fraudsters claiming that you pay some money after you are through with the levels they give you.
+They will convince you that the money is for transporting your prize to your country since the award in most cases is usually from a far country.

 The prize is never sent to you even after sending the shipping money.
-Most people have been receiving such kind of emails in the world today because the fraudsters have found it as an easy method of getting money from people’s pockets easily.
+Most people have been receiving such kind of emails in the world today because the fraudsters have found it as a secure method of getting money from people’s pockets quickly.
 It is advisable to avoid falling into this trap if you do not want to end up being broke.

 You, your colleague, or a family member might have fallen for this common trap.
 Most people use a website to sell the items they wish to do away with their homes or offices.
 The fraudsters always target individuals who sell their items at a higher price.

-They mostly target huge dimensions such as houses, furniture, and vehicles.
+They mostly target huge dimensions, such as houses, furniture, and vehicles.
 They then send an email to the seller if he or she has given the email address or maybe text the person.
-The fraudsters always claim to be people from another country and are in need of the item you posted for sale on a certain website.
+The fraudsters always claim to be people from another country and need the item you posted for sale on a particular website.